tom-wilmott/Excel-Project/Premier League 24-25 Dashboard/README.md

 ## Conclusion

 I created this dashboard to showcase insights into the performance of players in the Premier League during the 2024/25.
-Utilizing data available to me, this dashboard allows users to explore the best players for their desired criteria and in theory could be utilized for scouting purposes.
-Exploring the functionalities to understand how players of different teams, nationalites and position performed.
+Utilizing data available to me, this dashboard allows users to explore the best players for their desired criteria and in theory could be utilised for scouting purposes.
+It enables exploration of functionalities to understand how player of different teams, nationalites and position performed.